 Zentan has only been open for about a year, but in the multiple times that I have dined there I have been consistently impressed that it delivers great food while also providing an upscale Asian dining option in a great part of town.
 And, if you are as lucky as I was the last time I ate at Zentan, you might even get to see Susur Lee milling around the restaurant which makes the whole experience even more worthwhile.

-Located in the Donovan House Hotel
+Donovan House Hotel

 1155 14th Street NW